kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 In order to create a vcsim instance it is possible to use the `VCenterSimulator` resource, and the corresponding VCenterSimulatorReconciler will take care of the provisioning process.

-Note: The vcsim instance will run inside the Pod that host the vcsim controller, and be accessible trough a port that will surface in the status of the `VCenterSimulator` resource.
+Note: The vcsim instance will run inside the Pod that hosts the vcsim controller, and be accessible trough a port that will surface in the status of the `VCenterSimulator` resource.

 Note: As of today, given a limitation in the vcsim library, only a single instance vcsim instance can be active at any